jk8260/pythonGlobDemo/README.md

 Python 3.9 and the glob module

-This is a repo of code vomit from looking at and using the python glob module.
+This is a repo of code vomit from looking at and using the python glob module. <br>
-Based on reading this site
+Based on reading this site<br>
 https://docs.python.org/3.9/library/glob.html#module-glob

 This code was written to test module methods for POC and is not production code (yet).